This slow cooker play dough is so easy to make even young kids can get involved in making it.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

-When I first realised that I could make play dough in my slow cooker – I just had to try it!
+When I first realized that I could make play dough in my slow cooker – I just had to try it!
 I make a *lot* of play dough and have made many variations of my basic recipe (which you should check out – if only to watch the fun video tutorial).
 But that version is made by me, in a saucepan, on the hob/stovetop.
 But if play dough could be made in the slow cooker, then my SON could make it.
 With a bit of supervision, of course.
 He’s not yet four years old! 😉 I have a small 3-quart slow cooker which is just perfect for a family of three – and for making play dough, so it transpires!

 I tweaked the original recipe a bit so here are the ingredients we used: